Frequently asked questions

 No. The key benefit of this initiative will be the ability for teachers, students and parents to better support learning progress.
 An online system that integrates what needs to be learned (learning progressions) with quality assessments of learning will mean that teachers will have access to timely and reliable information about what students know, to inform their teaching.
 The focus of the initiative is on the use of information about student learning progress to inform more effective practice and better learning outcomes.

-This initiative will relieve an existing burden on teachers by offering intuitive, accessible online resources that help them to work with more ease and precision.
 In most classrooms, teachers monitor student learning using assessments they have designed for themselves or with colleagues.
 This initiative aims to deliver high-quality, online, on-demand, validated assessments linked to learning progressions, to generate insights that can be shared with students, parents and other teachers.

 This initiative is all about helping teachers to enable students to reach their potential.
 It’s about agreeing the content of what is to be taught (learning progressions) and confirming whether the learning is happening (formative assessment).
 The aim is to make these core tasks of teaching and learning more efficient, effective and engaging so that learning will improve.